Kiril3l5/time-tracking-2.0/README.md

 # Time Tracking System

+**Summary:** A modern time tracking application featuring separate end-user and admin portals, built with TypeScript, React, and Firebase.
+This is the main repository entry point providing links to detailed documentation.

+## Document Information

+**Purpose:** To provide an overview of the project and guide users to specific documentation **Audience:** All project users, contributors, and stakeholders **Last Updated:** 2025-03-17
+**Maintainer:** Project Team

+---

 A modern, TypeScript-based time tracking application with two completely separate sites:
 - **/hours**: End-user facing application for time entry and tracking
 - **/admin**: Administration portal for managers and administrators